Everyone knows exercise is good for health.

-If you have any emergency to tend to on your exercise hours, take care of it.
+If you have an emergency to tend to on your exercise hours, take care of it.
 See if you can schedule it for a later time during the day.
-If you were to go to the gym in the morning and couldn’t make it, may be you could go in the evening or go for a walk in the evening.
+If you were to go to the gym in the morning and couldn’t make it, maybe you could go in the evening or go for a walk in the evening.

 3. Do in small ways

 James Clear often talks about sticking with habits each day in small ways.
 Missing one day’s workout is not gonna make you fat.
 But it is the cumulative effect that will make you skip the habit altogether.

 You can’t let it happen.
 Just stick to the plan, even if it is in the smallest way.

 If you are gonna miss a workout, at least do the warmup or some stretches.